 Near the end of the film or episode, a character realizes something that puts many past events into a new context.
 The character's thought process is shown as a series of previous scenes and lines of dialogue, often with some filter on the footage this time around, culminating in The Reveal.

-This is the go-to for visually representing a Eureka Moment, and is basically a mental version of The Summation.
+This is the go-to for visually representing a "Eureka!"
+Moment, and is basically a mental version of The Summation.
 New footage can also be interspersed in the montage before the main Reveal Shot/Wham Line, making it similar to Necro Cam.
 Somewhat of a subtrope of Once More, with Clarity!.
+Compare to Flashback Cut, in which a previous moment from a character's life is flashed back to for humorous purposes.
+Contrast Stress-Induced Mental Voices, in which a character remembers previous lines of dialogue in a time of distress.

 - Married to the Mob: FBI Agent Mike Downey encounters mobster Tony Russo throughout the movie while in various disguises.
 After the last encounter, Russo realizes why Downey looks so familiar, flashing back to Downey's various disguises, and deduces he must be some kind of undercover police officer.

-- Memento: When Teddy tells Leonard he's been lying to himself to keep his motivation, previous clips are replayed now supporting that Leonard's wife survived the assault and was really killed by Leonard unintentionally overdosing her with insulin.
+- Memento: When Teddy reveals that Sammy Jankis's story is really what happened to Leonard, moments from previous scenes are replayed now supporting that Leonard's wife survived the assault and was really killed when Leonard unintentionally overdosed her with insulin.

 - Towards the end of Planes, Trains and Automobiles, as Neil is finally heading home, he starts thinking about Thanksgiving dinner with his family, which segues into thinking about his time with Del Griffith over the previous two days, specifically remembering a cryptic comment Del made: "I haven't been home in years...".
 Neal suddenly realizes the truth about Del, and he returns to the train station to confront Del, who confesses he's been a homeless drifter since his wife Marie died 8 years earlier.

-- The Prestige: When Borden and Angier explain their tricks to each other at the end, previous clips are shown along with new footage, explaining how they did them and showing more of the personal sacrifices they had to make.
+- The Prestige: When Borden and Angier explain their tricks at the end, previous clips are shown along with new footage, explaining how they did them and showing more of the personal sacrifices they had to make.

 - It wouldn't be a Saw movie without a huge one at the end of almost every single one, which only makes sense given the huge and extremely complex overarching plot line, not to mention that some movies happen literally at the exact same time as another one or take place out of chronological order.

-- In The Sixth Sense when Bruce Willis's character remembers Cole's statements about dead people not knowing they are dead, and he also remembers previous events, most notably when he was shot at the beginning of the movie, now with the insight that he was really dead/dying in those situations.
+- The Sixth Sense: Bruce Willis's character remembers Cole's statements about dead people not knowing they are dead, as well as previous events such as when he was shot at the beginning of the movie, now with the insight that he was really dead/dying in those situations.

-- The Usual Suspects when Kujan reveals to Verbal Kint that Keaton was Keyser Söze, flashing back to various moments of the group and of Kint's interactions with Keaton, among others.
+- The Usual Suspects: Kujan reveals to Verbal Kint that Keaton was Keyser Söze as the film flashes back to various moments of the group and of Kint's interactions with Keaton, among others.
 Happens a second time when it's revealed Kint fabricated the story from images and names on the bulletin board in the room and that he himself is Söze, which Kujan realizes as he looks at the papers and flashes back to all the things in the story that Kint/Söze based on them.

 - Arrested Development downplayed this in the episode "Storming the Castle".
 Gob meets with Michael to discus his latest issue with the Magicians' Alliance.
 He ends the meeting by shaking his hand with both hands, saying "I appreciate your time."
 Later, Michael goes to check the time on his watch and ends up looking at his bare wrist.
 He then flashes back to the handshake and realizes that that's when Gob stole his watch.